ozcodex/siritie/README.md

 - [Wield3d](https://github.com/stujones11/wield3d) is recommended.

 ## Development
-_Exile_ is open-source software — that means the game is as good as you choose to make it.
+_Siritie_ is open-source software - that means the game is as good as you choose to make it.
 It also means development can be erratic and haphazard at times, so be patient!

-_Exile_ is currently in “Alpha,” therefore you can expect that there may be bugs, missing features, performance issues, and perhaps compatibility-breaking updates.
+_Siritie_ is currently in “Alpha,” therefore you can expect that there may be bugs, missing features, performance issues, and perhaps compatibility-breaking updates.
-Despite this, _Exile_ does have enough features to be a playable game and should be stable and mostly bug-free.
+Despite this, _Siritie_ does have enough features to be a playable game and should be stable and mostly bug-free.

-See the [GitHub repository](https://codeberg.org/Mantar/Exile) for known bugs, and to report new ones.

 ## Credits
+I would like to express our heartfelt gratitude to Dokimi for creating the original game Exile, which served as the foundation for Siritie's development.
+Also, thanks to Mantar for updating and contributing to the original game, which has indirectly contributed to the development of Siritie.

-Gratitude is due to all those whose mods have been adapted for use in _Exile_ (see `./mod/` folders for details).
+Gratitude is due to all those whose mods have been adapted for use in _Siritie_ (see `./mod/` folders for details).

 Thanks also to all who have given feedback, fixes, etc.
-A full, up-to-date list of contributors can be found on the GitHub repository, under the `Insights` tab.